cicsdev/cics-java-liberty-springboot-transactions/README.md

 1. With the application installed, the root URL for the sample application can be found in messages.log e.g. `http://myzos.mycompany.com:32000/cics-java-liberty-springboot-transactions-0.1.0/`.

 2. Visit the URL from the browser to review the 'Usage' guide.
+   Note: The trailing "/" is required to display the Usage Guide.

 3. To demonstrate the `@Transactional` container managed transaction, drive the `/transactionalCommit` end-point.
 You should see *hello CICS from transactionalCommit()* at the browser and a corresponding entry in the TSQ 'EXAMPLE'.
 You can browse the contents of the TSQ using the CEBR transaction in CICS.